AdobeDocs/advertising.en/help/integrations/analytics/advertising-metrics-in-analytics.md

 >
 >* Adobe Advertising passes traffic metrics and dimensions to [!DNL Analytics] daily.
 >* [!DNL Analytics] captures Adobe Advertising click-throughs and view-throughs in real time.
+> For [!DNL Search, Social, & Commerce], this feature is supported for most ad networks and campaign types.
+See "Supported Inventory" in the [!DNL Search, Social, & Commerce] Guide for more information.<!-- add link when that's published in ExL -->

 ## Traffic Metrics from Adobe Advertising